 On the 9th and 10th of November, another successful workshop took place in Belgrade, Serbia.

-Supporting families of young children before birth and during child’s first years of life is of great importance and can result in life long benefits for children, communities, societies and nations.
-Home-visiting programs in particular have been found to increase parental well-being and parenting efficacy, as well as child outcomes.
+Supporting families of young children before birth and during the child’s first years is of great importance.
+It can result in life long benefits for children, communities, societies and nations.
+Home-visiting programs in particular have been found to increase parental wellbeing and parenting efficacy, as well as child outcomes.

 Home visitors can help deliver personalized care and assistance directly to families and communities in need.
 However, in many countries in Europe and Central Asia home visits that are provided through the health sector are often narrowly focused on physical health and medical content, do not reach the most vulnerable and are not tailored to the specific needs and circumstances of individual families.

-ISSA is happy to offer training based on the resource package.
-The training modules refer to key aspects of young child development and wellbeing that, in most countries, are not covered in the basic pre-and in-service training for home visiting personnel.
+ISSA is able to offer training based on the resource package.
+The training modules refer to key aspects of young child development and wellbeing which - in most countries - are not covered in the basic pre-and in-service training for home visiting staff.

-The training is designed to advance the knowledge, skills, attitudes and practices of home visitors and to enrich their engagement with the families of young children.
+2. Designed to advance knowledge, skills, attitudes and practices of home visitors and to enrich their engagement with the families of young children.